-Any hiker who ventures forth in cold weather needs the best frostbite prevention tips.
+Any hiker who ventures forth in cold weather needs the best frostbite prevention tips to keep herself safe.

 These Hiking For Her frostbite tips also will keep you out of trouble when you are kept out in the cold due to storm damage, natural disasters, interrupted transportation, and other events beyond your control.